yeminyi/myblog/_posts/2020-09-15-azure-deployment.md

   If no **web.config** in the foler ,it will show the error.
   >Error : The resource you are looking for has been removed, had its name changed, or is temporarily unavailable

+  Make a change to angular.json to bundle the web.config file in the build, you will see in the publish output file.

+	...
+	"assets": [
+		/src/favicon.ico",
+		/src/assets",
+		/src/web.config"
+	],
+	...

 ## 3.Deploy to Azure

 ### 1) Create a Release Package